hive-engine/steemsmartcontracts-wiki/Bot-Controller-Contract.md

 ## Market Management
 These actions control how the market maker bot places orders on individual markets configured for your account.
 They differ from the above [Account Management](#account-management) actions in that they don't have an account-wide effect, but are rather targeted at specific markets.

+Note that none of these actions have an explicit account parameter, because they always act only on configuration for the account that calls (triggers) the action.
 ### updateMarket:
 Updates the configuration for a previously added market.
 If your account is not premium, a 1 ENG or BEE service fee is required.
 Premium users can make unlimited updates for free.
 * requires active key: yes